milosgajdos/gosom/README.md

 [![Go Report Card](https://goreportcard.com/badge/milosgajdos83/gosom)](https://goreportcard.com/report/github.com/milosgajdos83/gosom)
 [![codecov](https://codecov.io/gh/milosgajdos83/gosom/branch/master/graph/badge.svg)](https://codecov.io/gh/milosgajdos83/gosom)

-This project provides an implementation of [Self-Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map) (SOM) in Go.
-In addition the project provides few useful packages that can be used independently in your other projects.
+`gosom` is an implementation of [Self-Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map) (SOM) in Go.
+In addition to the main program, the project provides some useful `Go` packages which can be used independently of the main program.

-The project provides an implementation of both `sequential` and `batch` mode SOM training algorithms.
-You're encourage to read up on both before you start using the program as the choice of available command line options can have a noticeable effect on performance and resulting output of the training.
+The project provides an implementation of the two most well known training algorithms: `sequential` and `batch`.
+The `batch` training algorithm is faster than the `sequential` as it can be parallelized taking advantage of as many cores as your machine provides.
+The `sequential` algorithm is performed as its name implies, sequentially. `Batch` training provides a resonable approximation of SOM and thus its results can be less accurate than the ones produced by `sequential` algorithm, but still acceptable.
+You can find more information about SOM training algorithms [here](http://www.scholarpedia.org/article/Kohonen_network).

+`gosom` also implements various SOM quality measures that can help you validate the results of the algorithm.
+In particular the project implements `quantization` and `topographic` error to measure both the projection and topography as well as `topographic product` which allows to help to make a decision about the size of the SOM grid.

 # Get started